cdransf/cd-11ty/src/posts/2019/godaddy-injecting-js.md

 ---
 date: '2019-01-14'
+title: 'GoDaddy secretly injecting js into customer sites'
+description: "I wish this were surprising.
+If you're still using GoDaddy for hosting, you should disable this."
 draft: false
-title: GoDaddy secretly injecting js into customer sites
 tags: ['development']
 ---